 The GST or Goods and Service Tax is the replacement of Value added Tax (VAT).
 It is proposed to be a unified tax which reduces the number of indirect taxes which was followed before.
 GST is imposed on all manufacture, sale and consumption of goods as well as services at the national level.
 It is the replacement of all indirect taxes levied on commodities and services by the State and Central government of India.
 It is considered that implementation of GST in the Indian Market is a historical tax reformation, as it holds many advantages and it also has some demerits.

-Here is the list of all the advantages of GST Taxation, have a look.
+Here is the list of all the advantages of GST in India, have a look.

 Termination of Hidden Taxes